 One not so unusual night, when Aileen was twelve, on the brink of thirteen, she slipped out from her room to keep a midnight rendezvous at the fort with a boy called Johnny, barely older than she.
 While they were coupled on the ground, a noise from above disturbed Aileen.
 Looking up, she caught sight of a trio of boys hiding in the branches of the tree spying on them, and doing a rather inferior job of keeping quiet.
 Realizing that they had been spotted, they snickered out loud.
 The laughter’s volume built; infectious schoolboy stuff.
 But as it increased, so did Aileen’s fury.
 Close to tears, feeling humiliated and badly betrayed, she started pulling on her clothes and backing away from the fort, but, not yet content, the descending boys harassed her further.
 They even had the gall to shout at her, noisily demanding a refund on Johnny’s behalf as if he were a dissatisfied customer at K-Mart.
 As she ran off into the woods, she could hear the sound of their laughter pealing out behind her.

-The beer supply was drying up and Lee (Aileen’s lifelong nickname) was anxious to replenish it.
+The beer supply was drying up and Lee (Aileen’s nickname while living in Florida) was anxious to replenish it.
 There were people who owed her money, so she didn’t have any cash right now: could Paul loan her some?

 "You know I work in the store and it doesn’t pay," he hedged, not liking this turn of events.
 "I don’t have but a few dollars on me."